dmytrobaida/Tezos-Farkle/frontend/src/assets/welcome.md

+# Welcome to the Farkle game!

+Simple dice game based on Farkle rules.
+This project inspired by Kingdome Come Zonk minigame.
+Main purpose is to recreate game rules using Tezos network as a base for storing game state and logic and connect players between each other.

 ## Game rules

 Farkle is played by two or more players, with each player in succession having a turn at throwing the dice.
-Each player's turn results in a score, and the scores for each player accumulate to some winning total (usually 10,000).
+Each player's turn results in a score, and the scores for each player accumulate to some winning total (2,000).

 - Each player makes a bet in XTZ.
 - At the beginning of each turn, the player throws all the dice at once.